Metropolitan planning levy

 Melbourne is growing rapidly, with a projected population of up to 8 million by 2051.

-The metropolitan planning levy (MPL) supports the delivery of Plan Melbourne initiatives through the Department of Environment, Land, Water and Planning, and the Victorian Planning Authority.
+The metropolitan planning levy (MPL) supports the delivery of Plan Melbourne initiatives through the Department of Transport and Planning, and the Victorian Planning Authority.

-The MPL is imposed for making a leviable planning permit application for developing certain land in metropolitan Melbourne.
+The levy is imposed for making a leviable planning permit application for developing certain land in metropolitan Melbourne.

 What is the levy and who pays it?